 The boys had decided against doing the goodies, baddies and superheroes trails.
 It appeared they’re similar in wanting to do their own thing.
 Instead we circled the lakes and spotted the cascades from the opposite direction.

 New to us was the Chinese House.
 Unfortunately it was covered for winter, but we were able to walk around it, see more waterfalls, walk a bridge, see more snowdrops in the Lamport garden, and do some muddy log climbing.
 I think it was great for N having someone else to go and explore with.
 Usually I have to encourage him to climb trees and build dens He loves doing it, but almost wants the ok to do it first.
 But nothing was stopping him at Stowe.

 Then it was the long walk back up the drive.
 N did ask to catch the shuttle buggy back.
 It has to be the novelty factor because he’s never THAT tired.
 It was satisfying knowing that we’d already done our walk and were heading back for lunch as other people were just emerging and turning up for their walk.

-Monkey had surprised us by asking if N could go back to theirs to play.
+Mary’s son surprised us by asking if N could go back to theirs to play.
 So it was a ‘quick’ lunch (it’s never that quick at National Trust, in particular Stowe.
-It always takes longer to be served than to actually eat the food) then back cross country to Monkey’s house.
+It always takes longer to be served than to actually eat the food) then back cross country to their house.

-There were some comedy moments when N and Monkey turned up wearing dinosaur and kangaroo costumes.
+There were some comedy moments when the boys turned up wearing dinosaur and kangaroo costumes.
 Given that neither of them usually do dressing up, it was lovely to see them get on so well.

 Then it was time to drag N away to head back for tea.
 All in all it was a lovely day and now we know the boys get on well, we might be able to try and pop in some more catch ups in future.